-In every state except Texas, you will need to get workers compensation insurance if you have employees.
+In every state except Texas, you will need to get workers' compensation insurance if you have employees.
 That's the law.
-It's also a good idea because workers compensation insurance will protect your from lawsuits if an employee gets injured on the job.
-Workers compensation can also take care of medical expenses, compensation for the worker's lost wages, and disability payments.
+It's also a good idea because workers' compensation insurance will protect you from lawsuits if an employee gets injured on the job.
+Workers' compensation can also take care of medical expenses, compensation for the worker's lost wages, and disability payments.
 If the employee dies as a result of the injury, it can pay funeral expenses and support payments to the deceased employee's survivors.

 General Liability Insurance

-If someone gets hurt in your shoe store or parking lot, your general liability insurance can help you pay for medical costs as well as any court fees, lawyer's costs, and settlement or judgement amounts.
+If someone gets hurt in your shoe store or parking lot, your general liability insurance can help you pay for medical costs, as well as, any court fees, lawyer's costs, and settlement or judgment amounts.

 Commercial Auto Insurance

-Commercial auto insurance works like your personal auto insurance, but for any vehicle you or your employees have an accident or mishap with your business vehicle or even a personal car or truck if the event happens while the vehicle is being used for official store business.
+Commercial auto insurance works very much like your personal auto insurance.
+Any vehicle you or your employees have an accident or mishap in, even a personal vehicle, while the vehicle is being used for official store business.